 Only legal entities can enter into contracts, sue, be sued or be prosecuted.

 It is important to note that a trading name is not a legal entity.

-An applicant for a UK AOC must have their principle place of business in the UK and operate G-registered aircraft,
+An applicant for a UK AOC must have their principle place of business in the UK and operate G-registered aircraft, with certain exceptions.

 Please note: The Channel Islands and the Isle of Man are not part of the UK.

 A post holder in an AOC may not hold a post in another AOC without the approval of the CAA.

 An AOC is not a saleable commodity and cannot be transferred from one legal entity to another.

 The fee paid for one AOC application cannot be transferred to another, even in the event of the first application being withdrawn.

 In the event that a company is sold as a going concern, it will remain the same legal entity and the AOC will continue to be in force provided that the management is considered competent.